philipmw/eth-staking-on-aws/README.md

 * Consensus Client instance. *Lighthouse* runs and syncs Prater successfully.
 * Consensus Client is integrated with CloudWatch logs, and logs emit metrics such as which slot was last synced.
 * Alarms for Consensus Client outages
+* CloudWatch dashboard for relevant metrics and alarms
 * Validator instance.
 It talks to my Consensus client and is [validating on Prater testnet](https://prater.beaconcha.in/validator/0xa56c644a75834fa276908caae13694f34d9e2481002997e3ef1fc34551088fdb63b9767472165557fe7606a9a86cddc0#deposits).

 What's yet to be done: